oktaytuncay/Kubernetes/kubernetes.md

 Let's start with the simple cluster with three worker nodes.
 When the pods are created, the Kubernetes scheduler tries to place these pods on the available worker nodes.

-As of now there are no restrictions or limitations and scheduler places the pods across all of the nodes to balance them out equally.
+As of now, there are no restrictions or limitations and the scheduler places the pods across all of the nodes to balance them out equally.

 ![pic13](images/13.png)

 So let's say we have dedicated resources on Node 1 for a particular use case or application.
-So, we would like only those pods that belong to this application to be places on Node 1.
+So, we would like only those pods that belong to this application to be placed on Node 1.

 First, we prevent all pods from being placed on the node by placing a taint on the node.
 Let's call it blue.

 So in this case none of the pods can be placed on Node 1, as none of them can tolerate the taint blue.
-This solves half of our requirement.
-No unwanted pods are going to be places on this node.
+This solves half of our requirements.
+No unwanted pods are going to be placed on this node.

 The other half is to ensure that certain pods are placed on this node.
 For this, we must specify which pods are tolerant of this particular taint.

 In our case, we want to allow only pod D to be placed on this node.
-Thus, we add toleration to pod D and pod D is toleranted to blue.
+Thus, we add toleration to pod D and pod D is tolerated to blue.

 So when the scheduler tries to place this pod on Node 1, It goes through and Node 1 can only accept pods that can tolerate the taint blue.